-The program requires a minimum of 52 credit hours, usually completed in three-and-a-half to four years beyond the master's degree, which will include thirteen credit hours of required courses and fifteen credit hours of elective courses.
-Students must also complete at least 24 credit hours of dissertation research courses (ARCH 691 or CAE 691).
+The program requires a minimum of 52 credit hours, usually completed in three-and-a-half to four years beyond the M.Arch. degree.
+Students must complete at least 24 credit hours of dissertation research courses.
+A maximum of 12 credit hours of 400-level credit is allowed.